HapticFinance/docs/content/inflation.md

 20% of inflation and protocol fees will be directed to the Treasury.
 80% of inflation and fees will go to stakers.
 These percentages can be adjusted at the Technical Council's discretion via a HIP.

 ## Escrow and vesting
 HAP obtained via inflation will be locked in Escrow for 1 year.
-Vesting HAP early will begin with a 80% burning fee, which will decay to 0 after 1 year.
+Vesting HAP early will begin with a 80% burning fee, which will reduce to 0 after 1 year.